MyFriendBen/rfc/rfcs/0008-program-testing-strategy/README.md

 ## Proposal

 Implement a testing strategy that emphasizes unit testing (Unit > Integration > E2E) and with specific standards for backend and frontend code.
 Use fixture-based testing to isolate external API dependencies (PolicyEngine) and enable fast, reliable test execution.
+Use code coverage reports to evaluate progress.

 ## Implementation